zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-database/3/_index.md

 ### Copy the SQL script from the cookbook to the Chef cache

-Append the following `cookbook_file` resource to your `database` recipe to copy the SQL script file from your cookbook to path you just defined.
+Append the following `cookbook_file` resource to your `database` recipe to copy the SQL script file from your cookbook to the path you just defined.

 ```ruby
 # ~/chef-repo/cookbooks/awesome_customers/recipes/database.rb